-You should consider all the alternatives before committing yourself.
+You should take care to consider all the alternatives before committing to any agreements.

 Finally, are you eligible?
 This will depend on:

-- Age – generally minimum of 65-70 (some companies do allow younger ages)
+- Your age – usually you must be at least 65-70 years of age (some companies do allow younger ages)

-- Condition of your home – in a reasonable state of repair
+- The condition of your home – it must be in a reasonable state of repair

-- Mortgages and loans already secured on your home – these will have to be repaid either before completion or with the capital raised
+- Any mortgages and loans already secured on your home – these will have to be repaid either before completion or with the capital raised

 - Legal title – is it freehold or leasehold?